Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/9-summary.md

 	- Answer
 	- Answer

-1. Question?
+1. Which of the following statements regarding `%matplotlib inline` is true?
-	- Answer
+	- It imports Matplotlib
-	- Answer
+	- It imports *just* the part of Matplotlib that you use
-	- Answer
+	- It only works outside of Jupyter notebooks
-	- Answer
+	- It prevents you from having to call `plt.show()`

 1. Question?
 	- Answer